jwilkie94/ST558-Project-2/README.md

 *caret*: A package useful for easily performing k-fold cross validation of test sets.
 *randomForest*: A package that allows us to fit a random forest model.
 *gbm*: A package that allows us to fit the boosted tree model.
+*doParallel*: A package that allows us to use parallel computing for the random forest model to reduce the time it takes our code to run.

 # Repo Description